Best Photo Storage and Backup Methods

 • 1 copy of my most important data off-premises in the Cloud

 This is commonly known as a 3 2 1 backup strategy.
-However, I also incorporate the systems used to create and manipulate my data in my overall DR strategy.

 Companies that are serious about DR will put the effort into testing it.
 Once upon-a-time, I did this for the company I was working for.
 As much as it was a big eye-opener, it costs a great deal of money.
 For the amateur photographer or small business, the tests should mainly be about…